 Employment law makes it illegal for employers to discriminate against disabled workers.
 Disability discrimination, as set out in the Equality Act 2010, means treating a person less favourably than others because of a recognised disability.
 As well as disabled workers, the Act also enables employment lawyers to take action against unfavourable treatment of people who do not have a disability but are thought to have one, and against discrimination against people closely associated with a disabled person.

 Furthermore, the Act seeks to reduce excuses employers may make for not employing disabled workers.
 Employment legal advice would tell employers to take reasonable steps to support a disabled employee in their work.
 It should be noted that an employment tribunal would accept that it is not unlawful to treat a disabled person more favourably than a non-disabled person.

 For the purposes of employment tribunal and employment law, a disability is a substantial, long-term mental or physical impairment that negatively affects the ability to perform normal day-to-day activities.
-Employment law allow employment solicitors to argue that some of those normal day-to-day activities include eating, washing, walking and shopping.
+Employment law allows employment lawyers to argue that some of those normal day-to-day activities include eating, washing, walking and shopping.
 Employment tribunals will automatically consider some health conditions as a disability such as cancer and HIV.
 Other conditions are specifically excluded such as alcoholism.
 The Act protects a worker who had a disability in the past but has recovered, such as a past mental health condition that lasted over 12 months.

 The Equality Act provides legal rights for disabled people in other areas as well as employment.